warestack/project-ideas/MemPool.md

-### MemGang: Agents sharing memory
+### MemPool: Agents sharing memory

 **Inspiration**

 AI agents are beginning to collaborate, retrieving data, summarizing text, writing reports.
 Yet most still act alone, repeating the same work in isolation.

-What if a *gang* of agents could share what they know in real time?
+What if a *pool* of agents could share what they know in real time?

 Each agent keeps its own role, but all contribute to one shared memory, a living knowledge mesh.